Depression and Addiction

 How can I get treated for both depression and addiction?

-An inpatient center can give 24 hour 7 day a week support to clients as they detox and start treatment for their mood disorder.
+An inpatient center can give 24/7 support to clients as they detox and start treatment for their mood disorder.
 As the patient progresses through treatment stages, a move to partial hospitalization and outpatient programs will offer a higher level of independence.

-Statistics have shown that addictions to drugs and alcohol, is higher amongst those who also have depression.
-Mental illnesses and drug addictions require a an integrated treatment plan, that allows to both address their mental health needs and also the need to begin detoxification (detox) and rehabilitation.
+Statistics have shown that addictions to drugs and alcohol are higher amongst those who also have depression.
+Mental illnesses and drug addictions require an integrated treatment plan, that allows both their mental health needs and the need to begin detoxification (detox) and rehabilitation to be addressed.

 Professionals in the mental health field are a valuable asset for intervening in the process of someone with depression.
-With the advice and counsel of a therapist, families can also learn more about depression and develop a better understanding of how to relate to someone suffering depression.
+With the advice and counsel of a therapist, families can also learn more about depression and develop a better understanding of how to relate to someone suffering from it.

 Am I suffering from depression?